- HOLLER

 emma moore

-on life's moments has only grown.
+Since her 2016 debut album Pilot, Moore’s reputation for unique views on life's moments has only grown.
 Her 2018 single Good Girl spent eight consecutive weeks on BBC Introducing, surpassed 30,000 Apple Music streams, and earned her an invitation to perform on Bob Harris’ Under The Apple Tree stage at the inaugural Long Road Festival.

 Her EP the table marked a turning point, offering an honest, self-aware collection that rejects perfection in favour of truth.
 Built on a rich blend of mandolin, banjo, pedal steel, slide guitar, and driving percussion, the record pairs traditional country sounds with a modern, lyrical intrigue.
 Praised by fans and critics alike, the table was nominated for Album of the Year at the British Country Music Awards, with Holler writing that it's "seamlessly venturing from raw frustration to tender closure with ease.
 It ensures her forthright lyricism hits as hard as it intends to, every jab and sorrowful tear knowingly lingers. "